debbiemarkslab/BEAR/docs/source/usage.rst

 A few things to note:

-* In comparison with the values reported in the publication for a lag of 13, the perplexities are much larger and the learned :math:`h`'s are much smaller.
+* The publication used a lag of 13, chosen by maximum marginal likelihood.
-  This is due to the fact that the closest (in KL) AR model of lag 5, expectedly, has a much larger perplexity than the best fit of lag 13, and is also much closer to those module specified by linear and CNN models.
+  Here, using a lag of 5, the perplexities are much larger and the :math:`h` values are much smaller.
-* As demonstrated in the publication, with enough data, the relative benefit of the EAR over the AR is minimal.
-As the lag is only 5 in this example, the data is enough to make this the case.
+  This is due to the fact that the closest (in KL) AR model of lag 5, unsurprisingly, has a much larger perplexity than the lag 13 model, and is also much closer to the linear and CNN models.
-  However, the BEAR still outperforms the BMM in the fifth or sixth decimal space (not shown in table).
+* As demonstrated in the publication, with enough data, the relative benefit of the BEAR over the vanilla BEAR is minimal.
+Since the lag is only 5 in this example, the data is sufficiently large (relative to the model flexibility) to make this true.
+However, the BEAR still outperforms the vanilla BEAR in the fifth or sixth decimal space (not shown in table).
 * The value of :math:`h` is in proportion to expected misspecification of the parametric AR model.
-  Interestingly, in this simple case, the CNN is better specified than the reference.
+  Interestingly in this simple case, unlike most example datasets in the publication, the CNN is better specified than the reference (:math:`h=0.0116` versus :math:`h=0.0142`).
-  Running ``python train_bear_ref.py config_files/bear_cnn_bear.cfg`` indeed yields a substantially lower :math:`h` at 0.00422.
+  Running a reference model with :math:`g` set to a CNN, via ``python train_bear_ref.py config_files/bear_cnn_bear.cfg``, yields an even lower :math:`h=0.00422`, suggesting the two models learn complementary information.
-* The learned stop rate outputted with the reference AR model is near 151 (not shown in table).
+* The learned stop rate :math:`\nu` in the reference AR model is near 151 (not shown in table).
-  150 is the read length so that 1/151 transitions are stops.
+  150 is the read length, so 1/151 transitions are stops on average.
-* AR models trained using empirical Bayes (train_ar=1) perform better as BEAR models than those trained using maximum likelihood (train_ar=0) (not shown in table).
+* Embedded AR models trained in the context of a BEAR model produce better BEAR models than AR models trained using maximum likelihood (not shown in table).
-  The same is true for AR models trained using maximal likelihood evaluated as AR models.
+  The same is true for AR models trained using maximal likelihood and evaluated as AR models rather than as BEAR models.